Blursoftwares/HTML/CSS Building Blocks/README.md

 # CSS Bulding Blocks

 ## Objectives
-* Understand what CSS Building blocks are.

-# Introduction
-Now that you’ve learned the basics of CSS, like how to **decorate** your webpage, it’s time to explore more fun stuff!

-## Objectives

 In this part, we will look at:
 - **The cascade and inheritance**: These are like rules to decide which styles win when there are many.